AllenCell/EMT_image_analysis/Colony_mask_training_inference/README.md

 source .venv/bin/activate
 pip install .
 ```
+4. Alternatively use Conda package manager to create a virtual environment with python 3.10

 ## Run all cells mask model trianing
 Users are welcome to retrain the models by accessing all the images provided in https://open.quiltdata.com/b/allencell/tree/aics/emt_timelapse_dataset/